looorent/keycloak-saml-adfs-adapter/README.md

 `Subject` is an optional standard element of SAML requests: See https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf, line 2017 and below.
 However, `username` and `login_hint` are not.

-This adapter read the subject in the SAML request and forward it to SAML IDP.
+This adapter reads the subject in the SAML request and forward it to SAML IDP.

 Please note this adapter has been designed for ADFS.
 However, many other IDP can take advantage of these features.

 ## Keycloak Support

-* Support for Keycloak 9+
+* Support for Keycloak 12+

 ## Supported features